-In this whitepaper, we will discuss electromagnetic radiation, EMCON and the three forms of RADHAZ.
-We'll conclude with a discussion of how incorporating a USB Real-Time Spectrum Analyzer, such as Tektronix' RSA500 series, can assist in identifying EMCON violations and mitigating RADHAZ risks.
-If you are concerned, or just learning, about RADHAZ, EMCON and managing E3, and how a network of Real-Time Spectrum Analyzers can improve your RF situational awareness, this primer will provide information for you.
+In this whitepaper, we will discuss electromagnetic radiation, the three forms of RADHAZ.
+We'll conclude with a discussion of how incorporating a USB Real-Time Spectrum Analyzer, such as Tektronix' RSA500 series, can assist in mitigating RADHAZ risks.
+If you are concerned, or just learning, about RADHAZ and managing E3, and how a network of Real-Time Spectrum Analyzers can improve your RF situational awareness, this primer will provide information for you.